 The Paraver tool gives us the opportunity to have a view of OpenMP and MPI behaviors at a very fine scale.
 The visual rendering informs rapidly the user of an unusual layout and therefore hints to look on some regions with unexpected patterns.
-On the Fig. 12 is plotted a snippet of the timeline of a small run with SMT (2 threads per core, 24 MPI processes, 8 threads per MPI process, meaning 4 nodes hosting 48 threads within each node).
+On the Fig. 13 is plotted a snippet of the timeline of a small run with SMT (2 threads per core, 24 MPI processes, 8 threads per MPI process, meaning 4 nodes hosting 48 threads within each node).
 We can extract the following information:

 - 1. The 2D advection kernel (first computationally intensive part of the code) is surprisingly full of small black holes. - 2.
 There are several synchronizations during this timeline between MPI processes that are noticeable.
 As several moderate load imbalances are also visible, a performance penalty can be induced by these synchronizations.
 See for example 2D advection and Transpose steps (Useful duration plots), there is much black color at the end of these steps.
 This is due to final MPI barriers.
-Nevertheless the impact is relatively low in this reduced test case because the tool reported a parallel efficiency of 97% over the entire application indicating that only 3% of the iteration time is spend on the MPI and OpenMP parallel runtimes.
-The impact is stronger on larger cases, because load imbalance is larger.
+Nevertheless the impact is relatively low in this reduced test case because the tool reported a parallel efficiency of 97% over the entire application indicating that only 3% of the iteration time is spent on the MPI and OpenMP parallel runtimes.
+The impact is stronger on larger cases, because load imbalance is larger. - 3.
+The transpose steps show a lot of black regions (threads remaining idle).
+At the end of the phase, all the ranks are synchronized by the MPI_Barrier.
+Checking the hardware counters indicate the problem is related with a different IPC where the fast processes are getting twice the IPC of the delayed ones.
+This behavior illustrates well that SMT introduces heterogeneity of the hardware that should be handled by the application even if the load is well balanced between threads. - 4.
+At the end of 2D advection step, a serrated form is noticeable.
+All the processes that straddle two different sockets are slowed down a little bit.